 The Constitutional Court has ruled that the personal use of dagga is not a criminal offence.

-The Constitutional Court dispensed with the High Court's limitation of its order to the use, cultivation or possession of cannabis 'at home or in a private dwelling'.
-It held that the right to privacy extends beyond the boundaries of the home.
+The Constitutional Court dispensed with the High Court's limitation of its order to the use, cultivation or possession of cannabis at home or in private dwelling.
+It held that the right to privacy extends beyond the boundaries of a home.